Perpetually Fair Assignments Via Balanced Sequences of Permutations

-They also prove that, for $n\geq 3$, ordinal-EF1 after each day cannot be guaranteed even when all agents have identical preferences.
+They also prove that, for $n\geq 3$, ordinal EF1 after each day cannot be guaranteed even when all players have identical preferences.

-In contrast to these works, we focus on the important special case of one item per agent per day, and [hope to] get stronger positive results: ordinal PROP$c$ for some small $c$, after each day, for any $n$.
+In contrast to these works, we focus on the important special case of one item per player per day, and consider ordinal fairness guarantees that should hold after each day, for any $n$.

 \paragraph{Temporal fair allocation.} This setting is even more general, as it allows the number and values of items to be different in each day.
 The guarantees are naturally weaker; see \citet{he2019achieving,elkind2024temporal,cookson2025temporal}.
-Still, the fact that the same agents participate in each daily allocation is advantageous, as it allows us to compensate agents who got a low value in early days, by giving them a higher value in later days.
+Still, the fact that the same players participate in each daily allocation is advantageous, as it allows us to compensate players who got a low value in early days, by giving them a higher value in later days.